agda/agda/doc/user-manual/contribute/index.rst

 Contribute
 ##################

-See also the `HACKING` file in the root of the agda repo.
+See also the `HACKING` file in the root of the Agda repository.

 .. toctree::
    :maxdepth: 2